Your Passport to Global Affairs

 High School about the impact of malaria in India.

-Next July, the Mandela Washington Fellows Program for Young African Leaders will bring another 25 leaders 25-35 years old to the FGCU campus for leadership training for six weeks.
-A photo from last summer's Mandela Washington Fellows Program is below.
+Last July, the Mandela Washington Fellows Program for Young African Leaders brought another 25 leaders 25-35 years old to the FGCU campus for leadership training for six weeks.
+A photo from the 2024 Mandela Washington Fellows Program is below.

 NCWA Board member Francisco Figueroa, right, and his wife, Edde, second from left, took two young African leaders to the beach in the summer of 2023.